Leo M. Chalupa: Early life

 Chalupa was born in Germany to Ukrainian parents.
 They brought him to the United States as a child seeking asylum from the Soviet Union.
-He grew up in the Bronx, New York, graduated from Queens College with a bachelor’s degree in Physiological Psychology in 1966, earned his doctorate in Neuropsychology at the City University of New York in 1970, and completed a post-doctoral fellowship at the Brain Research Institute at the University of California, Los Angeles, in 1975.
+He grew up in Queens, New York, graduated from Queens College with a bachelor’s degree in Physiological Psychology in 1966, earned his doctorate in Neuropsychology at the City University of New York in 1970, and completed a post-doctoral fellowship at the Brain Research Institute at the University of California, Los Angeles, in 1975.